 APPENDIX B

 AIRFOIL LIFT AND PITCHING MOMENT

 The aerodynamics of airfoils is a subject included in any number of textbooks studied by undergraduates.
 The subject has many degrees of complexity.
 For my purposes here, I have sought the least complex discussion and aimed for results, not derivations.
-To that end, I have turned to my early reference books from which the fundamentals of lift and pitching moment of an airfoil in steady flow are crystal clear.
+To that end, I have turned to my early reference books^{1,2,3} from which the fundamentals of lift and pitching moment of an airfoil in steady flow are crystal clear.
 However, an airfoil embedded in a rotor blade experiences unsteady flow, which means that this appendix must deal with an additional factor beyond introductory considerations.
-The effect of unsteady flow on airfoil lift and

-joints provides the theory using advanced mathematics, which I have reduced to
+The effect of unsteady flow on airfoil lift and pitching moment is not found in many textbooks.
+My reference (Helicopter Theory by Wayne Johnson)4 provides the theory using advanced mathematics, which I have reduced to elementary terms.

-elementary terms.